DesModder/DesModder/README.md

 # DesModder

+Several plugins for the Desmos graphing calculator, bundled into a single extension:

+ - Find and replace expressions
+ - Paste ASCIIMath (such as the results of Wolfram Alpha queries) into Desmos
+ - Press Ctrl+Q to duplicate an expression
+ - More to come, including GIF exports via sliders and simulations!

+Keep in mind that many features of this extension rely on unofficial, undocumented, or unstable components of Desmos.
+When something stops working, report it on http://github.com/jared-hughes/DesModder/issues with a description of the issue.

+Currently only works on the public-facing calculator at https://desmos.com/calculator.

-Unified location for various Desmos plugins instead of an unorganized system of userscripts in the form of gists and repos that need to be toggled manually in Tampermonkey.
+This extension is intended to be more organized than the previous system of userscripts in the form of gists and repos that need to be toggled manually in Tampermonkey.

 Think of it like an unofficial plugin/modding API, like Forge does for Minecraft.
 (DesModder is not affiliated with Desmos).